walra356/CamiXon.jl/docs/src/index.md

 be solved numerically by radial integration.
-Our strategy is to use both *inward* and *outward* integration and match the two branches by *equating the two solutions* for the *wavefunction*, ``χ(ρ)``, and its *derivative*, ``χ′(ρ)``, at a point near the classical turning point of the radial motion of the electron.
+Our strategy is to use both *inward* and *outward* integration and match the two branches by *equating the two solutions* for the *wavefunction*, ``χ(ρ)``, and its *derivative*, ``χ^′(ρ)``, at a point near the classical turning point of the radial motion of the electron.
 The basics of the solution can be found in the book *Atomic Structure Theory* by Walter R.Johnson.

 #### Illustration: the hydrogen 3d orbital